spbabiak/fullstackopen/part 0/0_6/new_note_spa_diagram.md

     participant browser
     participant server

-    Note right of browser: Form submit trigered, the event handler creates a new note, adds it to the notes list, renders the notes list on the page and data sent as JSON string
+    Note right of browser: The form submission triggered the event handler.
+It created a new note, added it to the notes list, rendered the notes on the page, and sent the data as a JSON string.

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server